|

 Rosemary and Sage

-Aromatic fresh herbs like rosemary and sage will also help deter carrot rust flies.
+Aromatic fresh herbs like rosemary and many types of sage will also help deter carrot rust flies.

-Rosemary and sage are herbs that enjoy hot, dry environments.
+Sage plants and rosemary plants are two herbs that enjoy hot, dry environments.
 To help them grow well with your moisture-loving carrots, grow the herbs around the edge of the growing bed.
 Or, better yet, place containers of the herbs around your carrot bed.

 An image of freshly picked sage and rosemary on a white plate.
 The image is intended to illustrate the plants that are good carrot companion plants.